 Community-based support groups strengthen the spiritual foundation formed during treatment.
 As part of the Aftercare process, spirituality allows individuals to discover clarity and meaning in life as they navigate the recovery process.

-REACH Project is dedicated to helping organizations serving the less fortunate of Summit County in gratitude for the residential treatment opportunity afforded them in their time of need.
+- Service-learning projects dedicated to helping organizations serving the less fortunate of Summit County

 - Spiritual support groups

 - Recovery support meetings